Here's a question for you: What do you want to experience out of life?

 Financial myth #4: Retirement is all about hobbies and vacations

-To sum up, it doesn't matter whether you're in your 20s or 40s, having a financial plan in place is one of the smartest resolutions you'll make in 2014.
+To sum up, it doesn't matter whether you're in your 20s or 40s, having a financial plan in place is one of the smartest resolutions you'll make.
 If you don't have one yet, why not take that first step today with these seven great ways to manage your money?